davidstanke/cloudbuild-demo/gcpsetup.md

     > ...you will be prompted to also grant the *Service Account User* role.
 Click "GRANT ACCESS TO ALL SERVICE ACCOUNTS"

 ### 3. configure Git
-Run these commands in the shell, replacing the placeholder variables with your GitHub information:
+Run these commands in the console, replacing the placeholder variables with your GitHub information:

 Set your email: